 - (E) A registered house league team may participate in an unlimited number of house league tournaments.
 House league tournaments are made up of teams whose players only register on one specific house league team roster. - (F) A registered Senior Recreational team may participate in a maximum of two competitive tournaments and an unlimited number of Senior Recreational tournaments. - (G) A registered Masters team may participate in a maximum of two Senior competitive tournaments and an unlimited number of Senior Recreational and Masters tournaments. - (H) Any time a centre invites more than one team to participate in any games, exhibition or otherwise, they must apply for an Ontario Women's Hockey Association tournament sanction, unless special exemption is received from the Ontario Women's Hockey Association. - (I) An application for a permit to host a Sanctioned Tournament must be submitted to the OWHA Office at least sixty (60) days prior to the first day of the tournament.
 The numbered Tournament Sanction permit, if granted, shall be subject to the following conditions: - The tournament must conform to all current OWHA By-Laws, Regulations and Rules.
 OWHA Minimum Suspensions must be observed.
-All suspendible infractions occurring during the tournament must be reported to the Regional Director within 48 hours of the end of the tournament by the tournament convenor or his/her delegate and by the coach or another team official of the offending team. - 2) The host of a Sanctioned Tournament must be a registered OWHA Association or an OWHA team.
-Exemptions would be made as follows: - 1.
-Written support from a local association; and - 2.
-Approval of OWHA Tournament Committee.
+All suspendible infractions occurring during the tournament must be reported as follows: